MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 For the purpose of this section we will limit our match rule to only one condition.

 ### Adding multiple rules
 If each condition applies to a single pair of attributes, then rules represent sets of one or more conditions.
 If you believe that your entities can be matched on the basis of different sets of attributes, you should add more rules with **Add Rules**.
-Note that when creating rules order matters: The matching algorithm will try to match on the basis of your first rule (stated as (1) as shown below) and only then continue to the second rule (stated as (2)) if no matches were identified under the first rule.
+Note that when creating rules order matters: The matching algorithm will try to match on the basis of your first rule (represented by the first row in the table shown in red below) and only then continue to the second rule (represented by the second row) if no matches were identified under the first rule.

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-new-rule-priority.png "New rule priority")